northsilver/devOPS_tutorial/Files/08-ansible-04-role/playbook/vector-role/README.md

 Vector-Role
 =========

-Устанавливает и настраивает Vector
+Install and setting up Vector

 Requirements
 ------------

-- Для создания окружения использовался yandex cloud
+- Yandex cloud was used to create the environment

 Role Variables
 --------------

 |Name|Description|
 |-----|-----|
-| vector_version | определяет версию Vector
+| vector_version | define version Vector

 Dependencies
 ------------